Space Data Hackathon

 The availability of large amounts of satellite imagery data through the European Copernicus project greatly bolsters the opportunities to apply classical machine learning and deep learning algorithms.

 These models can be employed to meet many challenges.
 One challenge often arising in the analysis of satellite data is that of cloud occlusion.
 Depending on the time of the year and the location of the Area of Interest (AoI) clouds can fully or partially cover the image and hamper the analysis.
 There are, however, many methods available for the estimation of missing data.

 In order to tackle this challenge and enable the full potential of satellite data, The Swedish Space Data Lab together with Arctic Business Incubator and Innovatum Startup invited to a 24-hour hackathon over the weekend of February 21-22.
-At this time, close to 100 developers, data science specialists and tech savvy students gathered at two locations - Luleå and Gothenburg - to figure out how.
+At this time, close to 100 developers, data science specialists, and tech-savvy students gathered at two locations - Luleå and Gothenburg - to figure out how.

-An intensive 24-hours challenge
+An intensive 24-hour challenge

 The teams were given two assignments;